LivePersonInc/developer-center/pages/Documents/MessagingChannels/ProactiveMessaging/api.md

 App Jwt will be consumed as Bearer Token.
 No other key, secret or token will be consumed by Proactive Messaging api.

 <strong>How does proactive 2.0 api provide status of message e.g. success/failure of delivery ?</strong>
 The Proactive 2.0 campaign api is asynchronous meaning that the success and failure of a message to a recipient is noted only when the recipient is picked from the proactive internal queue and a message is sent as per pre configured message rate.
-The [conversations](#conversations-api-example-request-and-response) api will provide the status of recipients tied to the campaign created.
+The [Reporting API](https://developers.liveperson.com/outbound-reporting-api-overview.html) api will provide the status of recipients tied to the campaign created.

 <strong>Of the error cases described above, which of those errors should we consider "retry-able"?
 For example, a bad request due to a missing field is not retry-able because it will just always fail, but a case where one of the downstream services was temporarily unavailable could warrant a retry.
 Which error cases that we could get back from the /campaigns endpoint are retryable and how should we handle a retry to avoid sending duplicate messages to a customer?</strong>
 Proactive Messaging service has retry mechanism internally on dependent services to reduce failures due to transient errors.